veronin1/TrustHub-Movie-Website/README.md

 # TrustHub Movie Reviews Website

-This README explains how the TrustHub Movie Reviews codebase meets the assignment brief requirements.
+Explanation of how the TrustHub Movie Reviews site meets the assignment brief requirements.

 ---